Score-based Diffusion Models in Function Space: Numerical Experiments

 \subsection{Navier-Stokes}

 Next, we consider the vorticity form of the Navier-Stokes equation on the 2D-torus with a Reynolds number of 500.
-We solve it up to a fixed time for a fixed initial condition with different forcing functions generated by a GRF.
+We develop a solver for this problem and solve it up to a fixed time for a fixed initial condition with different forcing functions generated by a GRF.
 The data distribution is therefore a pushforward of a Guassian under a non-linear map and is therefore non-Gaussian.
-Details are given in Appendix~\ref{subsec:exp_navierstokes}.
-We train a FNO model with data at a fixed \(128 \times 128\) resolution and \(L^2 (\mathbb{T}^2; \R)\) valued noise.
+Details are given in \appref{subsec:exp_navierstokes}.
+We train a DDO with FNO based model with data at a fixed \(128 \times 128\) resolution and \(L^2 (\mathbb{T}^2; \sR)\) valued noise.
+We observe that the trained DDO accurately generate the function valued data learned from the underlying distribution.
 In Figure~\ref{fig:num_navier_stokes}(b-d), we compare statistics relevant for turbulence analysis from the data and the samples from the model, verifying that we are able to capture the true distribution~\cite{li2021learningdissipative}.
-In Figure~\ref{fig:num_navier_stokes}(a) we show a sample from the model generated at a \(1024 \times 1024\) resolution without any re-training; more samples are visualized in Appendix \ref{subsec:exp_navierstokes}.
+In Figure~\ref{fig:num_navier_stokes}(a) we show a sample from the model generated at a \(1024 \times 1024\) resolution without any re-training; more samples are visualized in \appref{subsec:exp_navierstokes}.
 In particular, our model generalizes to high resolutions at no extra cost, performing super-resolution natively.
 Such a method has powerful applications for learning the invariant measures of dissipative dynamical systems which can used for turbulance analysis and climate science~\cite{temam1988infinite}.